byuitechops/create-course/readme.md

 Describe in steps how the module accomplishes its goals.

-1. Does this thing
+1. Check if canvasOU exists
-2. Does that thing
+2. Create a new course with a POST request
-3. Does that other thing
+3. save OU of new course

 ## Log Categories
 This module does not use course.log anywhere.